GriffinDZ/poke_api_fetcher/README.md

 python poke_api_fetcher.py
 ```

-This will fetch the name, speed stat, and front_default sprite for all Pokémon, download the sprite images, and save the data to a CSV file.
+This will fetch all available fields for all Pokémon, save sprite URLs (without downloading images), and save the data to a CSV file.

 ### Command-line Options